-- Choose healthy treats to haunt your home and candy bowl.Whether you plan to hand out candy to trick-or-treaters, have a small get together or simply spend a low-key evening at home with your loved one, make sure you have healthy treats on hand.
-Help yourselves avoid binging on fattening and sugary candies by having better options available at home and for children who are trick-or-treating.
+Choose healthy treats to haunt your home and candy bowl.Whether you plan to hand out candy to trick-or-treaters or simply spend a low-key evening at home with your loved one, make sure you have healthy treats on hand.
+Help yourselves avoid bingeing on candy by having better options available at home to celebrate the memories of trick-or-treating.

-- Plan your “paranormal” activities appropriately.
-Your loved one may enjoy the excitement of handing out goodies to trick-or-treaters and seeing neighborhood children in their costumes.
-This is a fun and easy way for elders to interact with other generations and feel that they are a part of the celebration without even leaving their front porch or driveway.
-Encouraging them to participate is a great way to improve their mood and get them into the spirit of Halloween.
+Plan your “paranormal” activities appropriately.In previous years, your loved one may have enjoyed the excitement of handing out goodies to trick-or-treaters and seeing neighborhood children in their costumes.
+This year it might be safest to watch from the window or video chat with younger generations to feel a part of the celebration.
+Encouraging your loved ones to participate is a great way to get everyone into the spirit of Halloween.

-Keep seasonal décor spooky but safe.Houses can be decorated to celebrate the height of the fall season with pumpkins, wreaths of fall foliage and cinnamon brooms, or they can be made into sinister dwellings full of cobwebs, spooky figurines, bats and spiders.
-Regardless of how you wish to decorate, make sure that none of these items present a tripping or fire hazard.
-One of the best ways to do this is to place larger decorations outside on the lawn, and keep indoor embellishments to small accents.
+Keep seasonal décor spooky yet safe.Houses can be decorated to celebrate the height of the fall season with pumpkins, wreaths of fall foliage and cinnamon brooms, or they can be made into sinister dwellings full of cobwebs, spooky figurines, bats and spiders.
+Regardless of how you wish to decorate, make sure that none of these items presents a tripping or fire hazard.
+One of the best ways to do this is to place larger decorations outside on the lawn and keep indoor embellishments to smaller accents.

-- Make costumes creative and comfortable.For some, the ability to dress up is the best part of celebrating Halloween.
-If your loved one wants and is able to, assist them in making a costume, and let them show it off to trick-or-treaters on Halloween night.
+Make costumes creative and comfortable.For some, the ability to dress up is the best part of celebrating Halloween.
+If your loved one wants and is able to, assist them in making a costume and let them show it off on Halloween night.

 Holidays like Halloween can be enjoyed by people of all ages.
-Help your loved one celebrate in a fun and healthy way, and remember that there’s nothing wrong with a little bit of indulgence and kookiness every so often!
+Help your aging loved one celebrate in a fun and healthy way, and remember that there’s nothing wrong with a little bit of indulgence and kookiness every so often!